 Life requires work.

-To live, to love, and to learn all requires a little effort on our part.
-And sometimes this hurts.
-Sometimes we will feel the aches and pain.
+To live, to love and to learn all requires a little effort on our part.
+Sometimes this hurts.
+Sometimes we will feel the aches and pains.

 We will experience loss.
 We will face adversity.
 We will see tragedy.
 We will shoot and we will miss and there will be times when we feel so tired and broken that we are not even sure if we can try again.